Kethavardhan/AI-Based-Generative-QA-System/Email-Subject-Generation/README.md

 To deploy the fine-tuned model using Gradio for real-time inference:

-1. Open the BART_gradio_deployment.ipynb file in Google Colab.
+1. Open the EmailSubGen_Gradio.ipynb file in Google Colab.
 2. Ensure you have the fine-tuned BART model ready for loading.
 3. Run the notebook cells to:
    - Install the necessary libraries.
    - Load the fine-tuned model.
    - Initialize the Gradio API to set up an interactive web-based Email subject line generator interface.
-4. Once deployed, you can interact with the model by inputing AI-related questions through the Gradio interface, and the model will return relevant answers.
+4. Once deployed, you can interact with the model by inputing Email Body through the Gradio interface, and the model will return relevant Subject Line.

 **Metrics**: